[Video] Creating a custom question in the question editor

 At the bottom of your screen you'll find your question settings: the domain you want your question to be in, you can also create your own, the skill you want to evaluate your candidate on, difficulty, timer and points.
 Once you've checked the settings, just hit save.

 Choose a title for your question and write your statement in the designated box.

 The main particularity of text questions is the validation process.
 If you want it to be automatic, choose your skill and write down the answer-s you expect from candidates.
 If your candidate answers exactly what you were expecting, the question will be validated successfully.
 If you want the validation to be manual, create a label that you want to see in the report, choose your skill and weight.
 At the end of each candidate's test, you will receive an email inviting you to manually validate the answer to this question.
 Only then will we be able to calculate a final score.

-When choosing your technology for a programming exercise, you will have to choose a question template from the list.
+When choosing your technology for a programming exercise, you will have to choose a domain from the list.
 If you want to create a customized domaine, click on Language Independent.